Background for the London Luton Airport proposed expansion

 The proposals do not involve new flight paths.

 Luton Airport held a first round of public consultation on their proposals in summer 2018.
-According to them, the public preferred to use the existing single runway, but construct a new second terminal north of that on part of Wigmore Valley Park.
+According to the airport team, the public preferred to use the existing single runway, but construct a new second terminal north of that on part of Wigmore Valley Park.
 To compensate, they propose that new parkland and open space is put east of the current park.
 This could be larger than the existing park and further away from the runway.